-The site is currently being rebuilt into a regionally-significant outdoor learning laboratory that will showcase innovations in stormwater management, landscape design and sustainable living practices.
+The site is currently being rebuilt to showcase innovations in stormwater management, landscape design and sustainable living practices.

 The Environmental Learning Center is a critical wetland

 The Environmental Learning Center (ELC) is a great place for children, families and adults to explore the outdoors and learn about watersheds through hands-on environmental education.